A little about photography and me..

 Well that's simply not true.

-I've been into taking photographs for as long as I can remember.
-In 2008 I left a long term career and with a little bit of money that I had, I bought my first serious camera, a Canon 5D MK2.
+I've been taking photographs for as long as I can remember.
+In 2008 I left a long term career and with a little bit of money that I had put aside, I bought my first serious camera, a Canon 5D MK2.
 Inspired by my uncle Jim, whose landscape and wildlife images still inspire me today, I started photographing landscapes, in particular early morning and early evening, also known as the Golden Hour where the light is softer and often more magical.
 It was during these times that I really began to appreciate light.

 Some friends would ask if I'd consider shooting their weddings and I'd always politely decline, until this one time where I plucked up the courage.
 I was terrified, and so nervous.
 I remember driving to the venue hoping the road might swallow me up, but I was wrong!
 Strangely, as soon as I started taking photographs, the mist of anxiety lifted, and I had the most enjoyable day.
 It was a real example of finding growth in doing something out of my comfort zone and taught me a lot about myself in that moment.
 I'm so glad I took the plunge..

 A little about HOW I SHOOT A WEDDING..

 I'm looking for real moments and not contrived or fake.
 With the exception of a small number of group shots and a few portraits if you want them, I'm shooting real time.

 I will always arrive on time, will always be dressed smartly and will always be polite and professional throughout.
 I work alone, perfect for tight spaces, quiet environments and staying discreet at all times.
 I'm not shouty, bossy or a drama queen.